Gencarelli & Rimassa Law

 The owner is required to pay for all the damages and injuries caused by his/her dog including the dog bite as well as the injuries from the attack and pouncing of the dog on the victim.
 The fee for counseling to help the victim recover from the trauma of the attack has also been paid by the dog owner.
 Furthermore, the loss of income during the victim’s recovery period shall also be compensated for by the dog owner.

 Any potential defense for the dog owner?
 The statute does not consider any prior warning provided by the owner regarding the dog’s aggressive behavior or possible consequences, thus holding the owner strictly liable for the matter.
-However, if the owner is able to prove that the victim was trespassing on his/her (owner’s) property with whatsoever intentions, and the dog’s actions were for defending his/her home then the owner can avoid facing legal actions.
+However, if the owner is able to prove that the victim was trespassing on the owner’s property and the dog’s actions were for defending the owner’s home then the owner can avoid facing legal actions.

 The victim must keep in mind that the New Jersey Dog Bite Law follows a strict deadline for filing the case with the state’s civil court.
 The deadline is set for two years from the date the dog bites event occurred.